Kožušany-Tážaly: History

-The first written mention of Tážaly is from 1078, it is one of the oldest villages in the region.
-The first written mention of Kožušany is from 1297.
+The first written mention of Tážaly is from 1078, making it one of the oldest villages in the region.
+Kožušany was first mentioned in 1297.
 From 1568 to 1782, both villages were owned by the St. Catherine Monastery in Olomouc.
-Kožušany and Tážaly were two separate municipalities until 1960 when they were merged.
+Kožušany and Tážaly remained separate municipalities until 1960, when they were merged.

+In 1880, a primary school was built in Kožušany.

+Demographics

+Transport

+The D35 motorway runs along the northern municipal border just outside the municipality.

+Kožušany is located on the railway line Kouty nad Desnou–Nezamyslice via Olomouc.

+Sights

-The Chapel of Saint Anne in Kožušany was built in 1750.
-In 1880 the elementary school was built.
+The most important monument is the Chapel of Saint Anne in Kožušany.
+It was built in the Baroque style in 1750.